grylpa/grylpagames/gorilla/docs/design.md

 The full dual-task cost is NOT implemented: it needs occasional rounds with no counting to subtract against, which changes how the game plays and is left as its own decision.

 The Counting tab is always present.
 It needs 3 sessions and answers at two or more gorilla counts, 4+ each.

+**`count_error` is its only Summary row**, and for a while it had none: this game stores neither an answer time nor a percentage, and `StatsOverview.METRICS` knew only the metrics other games keep — so Gorilla contributed nothing at all to Attention & Speed in "Your progress".
+The metric is registered now as "Counting (how far out you were)", lower being better.